Artalus/mypy-hook-venv/README.md

 Found 1 error in 1 file (checked 1 source file)
 ```

+## `mypy:` or `python:` ?

+`mypy` path provided in config has more priority than `python`.
+- If you specify only `mypy`, then the hook will essentially run simply
+`path/to/mypy.exe changed_file.py`.
+- If you specify only `python`, the hook will resolve to
+`path/to/python.exe -m mypy changed_file.py`.
+- If you specify both, the hook will use python path as an argument for mypy:
+`path/to/mypy.exe --python-executable path/to/python.exe changed_file.py`.
+This might be beneficial if you have weird setup where `mypy` executable is set
+up separately from the environment you use it with.

 # Why use this?

 Using `pre-commit` + `mypy` + VS Code (and probably any other IDE as well) has 2 quirks: